pelinozsoz/R-Basics/Core Concepts of R/Core Concepts of R.md

 round(4.8267)
 ```
 ### 🟠 Integer Data
 Integer data describes set of integers stored in a variable.
 They are represented with a capital "L" at the end of the number.
-Numeric data can be converted to Integer data via as.() function.
+Numeric data can be converted to Integer data via "as.() function".
 ```r
 int1 <- 7L
 int1